Our Sunday Philadelphia Inquirer arrived on our driveway, as always, in a drab plastic bag.

 The feast is being prepared.
 The wine has not yet been poured.
 And the guest of honor has not yet arrived.

-But His Spirit is present Now and the hors d’oeuvres are already being passed – it’s both glorious in its own right and also just the first taste of something better.
+But His Spirit is present Now and the hors d’oeuvres are already being passed–it’s both glorious in its own right and just the first taste of something better.

-But our Then too will be longer, fuller, and more joyful than we have yet imagined.
+Our Then will be longer, fuller, and more joyful than we have yet imagined.

 We will feast with Him.